Division of Assets

 - Intellectual property rights

-Maryland’s Marital Property Act doesn’t require judges to divide property right down the middle, but rather in a way that’s equitable when considering all the circumstances at play.
-Maryland property division laws empower judges to:
+Maryland's Marital Property Act doesn’t require judges to divide property right down the middle but rather in a way that’s equitable when considering all the circumstances at play.
+Maryland property division laws empower judges to do the following:

-- Determine whether property is marital, non-marital, or family-use personal property
+- Determine whether the property is marital, non-marital, or family-use personal property

 - Assess the value of the property

-- Apply the fairness principle to the division of property
+- Apply the equitable distribution principle to the division of property

 Non-Marital Property